The Smokies’ latest and greatest.

 Just down the road, Iron Forge Brewing Co.’s award-winning head brewmaster Herus Shultz offers a rotating menu of 30 house brewed beers and a hearty menu of American cuisine.
 The restaurant’s ample dining room and patio overlook the LIttle Pigeon River with mountain views, creating a peaceful experience.

 In the mood for seafood?
-Pinchy’s Lobster & Beer Co. serves up New England Lobster Rolls, Lobster Mac n’ Cheese, and decadent Lobster Bisque alongside locally sourced beers.
+Pinchy’s Lobster & Raw Bar serves up New England Lobster Rolls, Lobster Mac n’ Cheese, and decadent Lobster Bisque alongside locally sourced beers.
 Sit indoors or bring your pup for the dog-friendly patio seating at this trendy downtown Sevierville eatery.
 The large patio also features cozy fire pits, cornhole boards and a stage area for live music on weekends.

 Nights are getting livelier in downtown Sevierville with the addition of The Pines Downtown, a new entertainment venue featuring duckpin bowling, snookball, foosball and more.
 A top notch cocktail menu and elevated pub food make it a great place to hang out with friends and family - and photos in front of the Dolly Parton mural painted inside The Pines are even more special when you know that the building was also the original Pines Theater where Dolly played her first paying gig at the age of 10.